markmcfuzz/HaloCE-Max-Toolkit/README.md

 A toolkit for Autodesk 3ds Max that allows you to **IMPORT AND EXPORT SOURCE AND TAG FILES** for Halo Custom Edition.

-This toolkit is mostly based on some [BlueStreak](https://github.com/Sledmine/bluestreak/tree/main) scripts, also [Mozarilla](https://github.com/Sigmmma/mozzarilla) tools, but introduces improvements and quality-of-life features.
+This toolkit uses some of  the original scripts from the [BlueStreak](https://github.com/Sledmine/bluestreak/tree/main) project.
+And another are rewritten from scratch to improve stability, usability, and add new features.

 ## Features
 - Import Halo CE **GBX/XBOX Models**, **Camera Tracks**, **Animation Data**, **Physics Mass Points**, and **Collision Geometry** directly into 3ds Max.